 I’ve often written about stress, here, here, and here.
 Most of my writing about it has focused on the detrimental effects upon our body, leadership, and brain.
-However, I’m now reading an eye opening book by health psychologist Dr. Kelly McGonical, The Upside of Stress, Why Stress is Good for You and How to Get Good at It.
+However, I read an eye opening book by health psychologist Dr. Kelly McGonical, The Upside of Stress, Why Stress is Good for You and How to Get Good at It.
 I highly recommend it.
 She also presented a TED talk on the subject that millions have watched.
 You can watch it here.
 In this post I summarize three ways stress is actually good for you.

 First, a caveat.
 Prolonged stress is NOT good for us.
 When our body remains on high alert for long periods of time research has discovered many bad effects result including dampened immunity, digestive problems, heart disease, anxiety, weight gain, impaired brain functioning (especially memory), and sleep impairment.